 - consider the content itself – is it informative or could it be more authentic and engaging.

-Once you have an understanding on how your content is performing, take a deeper dive to see how your viewers are interacting with your video and content.
+Once you have an understanding of your video performance, take a deeper dive to see how your viewers are interacting with your video and content.
 Use metrics such as: average minutes viewed, average % watched, click-through rate, and total social shares.
 Ultimately, we all want viewers to engage and to take action.
 These metrics will tell you whether your content is hitting the mark.

 So how do you interpret these metrics?

-If there’s a precipitous drop-off at a certain point, you may want to consider either shortening it or re-evaluating the content.
+If there’s a precipitous drop-off at a certain point, or your viewers just aren’t taking action afterwards, you may want to consider either shortening it or re-evaluating the content.
 Does the content provide value to the viewer, is it relevant, and is it engaging?

 Lastly, take a look at each specific video, and using the above metrics, see which is performing best.
 Group your content in categories to see which kinds of video are resonating the most with your target audiences.

 For example, say your product-centric videos are performing well, while the thought leadership content is not gaining as much traction.

 What could this mean?
 There are many factors at play that could influence results, but first, I recommend that you begin by reviewing the goals you set for the content.
 Were they realistic?
 Did your subject matter align with your target audience needs?
 Was your content delivered well and by the right talent?
 These are all tough questions, but worth a hard look.
 Sometimes, all you need is to recognize that your subject matter didn’t align with your audience or it was delivered ineffectively to find where you went wrong.